PAIDiPaidThis.com

 Should the water pump be changed with the timing belt?

 Usually yes.
-On many engines the water pump is driven by or sits behind the belt, so the labour to reach it is already being paid for.
+On many engines the water pump is driven by or sits behind the belt, so the labour to reach it is already being paid for as part of the job.
 Replacing it at the same time is far cheaper than doing it separately later, and a failed pump can take the new belt out with it.